Steps for Obtaining Academic Accommodations

 - Accommodations must be requested for every semester the student is enrolled.

-A reasonable accommodation is a modification or adjustment to a course program, service, job activity, or facility that enables a student with a disability to have an equal opportunity.
 The University is obligated to make a reasonable accommodation only to the known limitations of an otherwise qualified disabled student.
 To determine reasonable accommodations, the Student Support Services office may seek information from appropriate Univeristy personnel regarding essential standards for courses, programs, services, jobs, activities and facilities.
 Reasonable accommodations are determined by examining:

 - The barriers resulting from the interaction between the documented disability and the campus environment;